 The assessment of this course is based on a two hour, written examination (55%), and a class mark (45%) based on two reports (5% and 40%).
-The major project report is split into two preparatory reports (10% together) and 30% for the main report.
 The 2 hour examination is closed book, i.e. no notes may be brought into the examination venue.
 Students are not expected to memorise any formulas: all formulas and pertinent information will be supplied on the examination paper.
 Students may write the examination in their home location, provided satisfactory supervision of the examination can be arranged in good time.